What is X-linked Juvenile Retinoschisis?

 Epidemiology and Other names of X-Linked Juvenile Retinoschisis

-X linked Juvenile Retinoschisis affects males, and rarely the heterozygous females.
+X-linked Juvenile Retinoschisis affects males and rarely heterozygous females.
 It is one of the main causes of juvenile macular degeneration in males, with 1 in 15,000 to 30,000 cases worldwide.
 It has no geographical preference and follows an X-linked recessive pattern of inheritance.
 Affected males can only pass it to their daughters, not sons.
 And the daughters become carriers, with a 50% chance of passing it on to their sons.

 X-Linked Juvenile Retinoschisis is called by many names, such as juvenile retinoschisis, congenital retinoschisis, juvenile macular degeneration/dystrophy, and degenerative retinoschisis, although this affects older individuals mostly.